MicrosoftDocs/win32-pr.it-it/desktop-src/ADSchema/a-crlpartitionedrevocationlist.md

 ---
 # <a name="crl-partitioned-revocation-list-attribute"></a>Attributo CRL-Partitioned-Revocation-List

-Elenchi di revoche di infrastruttura a chiave pubblica.
+Elenchi di revoche dell'infrastruttura a chiave pubblica.